WABQ

-WABQ (1000 AM) is a daytime-only radio station licensed to Parma, Ohio, United States, currently airing an urban contemporary gospel format.
-Owned by DE Media, LLC, the station serves much of Greater Cleveland with a transmitter located in North Royalton, is relayed over low-power Cleveland translator W287DQ, and simulcast on Painesville–licensed WCCD (1460 AM).
+WABQ (1000 AM, "Cleveland's Gospel Giant") is a daytime-only radio station licensed to Parma, Ohio, United States, serving much of Greater Cleveland.
+Owned by DE Media, LLC, WABQ airs an urban contemporary gospel format with a transmitter located in North Royalton.
+In addition to a standard analog transmission, WABQ is relayed over low-power Cleveland translator W287DQ, simulcast on Painesville–licensed WCCD (1460 AM), and is available online.

 This station was founded in 1973 as WSUM, which initially carried a secular format of music and talk focused exclusively on Parma, with an airstaff including many familiar radio and television personalities.
 By 1975, the station pivoted to serving Cleveland's suburban areas, then switched to talk radio with local hosts.
 WSUM's ownership was financially overextended and burdened with the struggling Cleveland Crusaders hockey team, prompting a sale to Mortenson Broadcasting in 1976 and switch to religious programming.
 Renamed WCCD in 1987 after being sold to American Sunrise, then to Guardian Communications, it was purchased by Salem Communications in 1996.
 Under Salem, WCCD continued to carry religious fare but switched to conservative talk in 2003, which migrated to WHK in July 2004 after Salem reacquired that station.
 Salem divested WCCD to the New Spirit Revival Center Ministries, Inc. and lead pastor Darrell C. Scott.
 WCCD was briefly taken silent in 2022, then was sold off to WABQ owner Dale Edwards; the two stations swapped callsigns in 2025.